 - Lock on lid and close pressure valve.
 Cook at high pressure for 1 minute.
 When beep sounds, carefully release the pressure.
 Drain out most of the excess liquid.

-- Select Sauté or Browning and toss in the rest of the sauce, scallions, shrimp and the rest of the coleslaw.
+- Select Sauté or Browning and toss in the rest of the sauce, white part of the scallions, shrimp and the rest of the coleslaw.
 Stir until shrimp are no longer translucent.
 This takes about a minute only.

-- Remove lid, add scallions and mix to combine.
+- Add the green part of scallions and mix to combine.
 It's ready to serve!

 - Make sure to have a bowl of my Sweet 'N Sour Sauce on the table for drizzling.
 Garnish with one sliced scallion and and serve with rice.